kyma-project/api-gateway/docs/contributor/01-00-installation.md

   </details>
 </div>

-6. Deploy API Gateway Operator in the `kyma-system` Namespace.
+6. Create the `kyma-system` Namespace and deploy API Gateway Operator in it.

 ```bash
 make deploy